WDVD: Modern AC (1997–1999)

-Classic alternative (1999-2001)
+Classic alternative (1999–2001)

 The Planet made some ratings headway with the Modern AC format, but was never a major player in the market.
-On September 6, 1999, at 4:30 p.m., after finishing their Labor Day weekend "Flashback 500" countdown (with "In Your Eyes" by Peter Gabriel being the #1 song), the station began a 3-hour stunt of a loop of "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M.
+On September 6, 1999, at 4:30 p.m., after finishing their Labor Day weekend "Flashback 500" countdown (with "In Your Eyes" by Peter Gabriel being the No. 1 song), the station began a 3-hour stunt of a loop of "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M.
 At 7:30 p.m., WPLT relaunched as "Alternative Classics", an attempt to convert the station's popular 1980s "Flashback" shows into a full-time format by combining 1980s new wave and punk with more recent (but non-current) 1990s grunge/alternative, while keeping the "Planet" moniker.
 The first song on the relaunched "Planet" was "Plush" by Stone Temple Pilots.
 Core artists of "Alternative Classics" included U2, Depeche Mode, The Cure, The Go-Go's, Peter Gabriel, Erasure, and Echo & the Bunnymen.
 The change failed to raise ratings, and within a year, WPLT had begun to re-add current music into its rotation (such as "Smooth" by Santana and Rob Thomas) under the guise of "Future Alternative Classics".

-Hot adult contemporary (2001-present)
+Hot adult contemporary (2001–present)

-In response to continued low ratings, the station dropped its "Planet" moniker in early 2001, changed its calls to WDVD on March 14, and gradually shifted its playlist towards a more mainstream Hot AC direction, though still heavy on alternative rock.
+In response to continued low ratings, the station dropped its "Planet" moniker in early 2001, changed its calls to WDVD on March 14, and gradually shifted its playlist towards a more mainstream hot adult contemporary direction, though still heavy on alternative rock.
 The shift was completed on June 29, when the station adopted the new "96.3 DVD" moniker and the "Today's Best Variety" slogan.
 The "Flashback" programs and "Big Sonic Heaven" were cancelled shortly afterward.
 (The WPLT calls have since been picked up by a country station in Spooner, Wisconsin.)

 After the transition to Hot AC and the WDVD calls, the station continued to feature a heavy alternative-rock base for several years, while playing "hair bands" such as Poison and Aerosmith and pop artists like Kelly Clarkson and Christina Aguilera, and remained in the lower echelons of the Detroit ratings.
 By 2006, however, this began to change as WDVD freshened its presentation and began to evolve into more of an Adult Top 40 station, dropping most 1980s titles from its playlist, adding jingles, and branded itself with the new slogan Today's Best Hits Without the Rap (and taking shots at longtime rival station WKQI for playing too much hip hop).
 Generally, though, as per its slogan, the station avoids hip hop music except for those who cross over to the Hot AC charts.
 Songs by Hot AC artists with hip hop guest stars, such as "California Gurls" by Katy Perry and Snoop Dogg, typically have the rap breaks edited out.
+The slogan has been reduced to "Today's Best Hits" as the station was gradually more accepting to songs with limited rap by the end of the 2010s.